 From total obscurity and dismal performance, KIND Snacks have burst onto the scene with some of the strongest branding around.

 KIND invites you to jump in and start shopping for healthy snacks in the banner.
 The traditional top navigation is all but replaced by image-driven product categories.
-Bright colors and friendly, value-driven text say “healthy” and “wholesome.”
+Bright colors and promotional copy says "free", and who can resist free snacks!

 REI has made its name in two ways: As a top supplier of outdoor gear and a leader in related content.